 - Is Now a Good Time to Refinance?

-- Real-World Refinancing Scenarios
+- Mortgage Refinance Break Even Calculator: Real-World Scenarios

 - Other Factors to Consider